Vivek-04022001/documentation/coredev/plips.md

 These are the criteria by which the framework team will review your work:

--   What is size and status of the work needed to be done?
+-   What's size and status of the work needed to be done?
 -   Is it already an add-on and well established?
 -   Is this idea well baked and expressed clearly?
 -   Does the work proposed belong in Plone now, or in the future?